International Baccalaureate (IB) Diploma

 The IB is a popular choice with international students as the IB diploma has a reputation for thorough assessment, giving diploma holders access to the world’s leading universities in over 100 countries.
 Scored out of 45, an IB score of 38 is cited as the equivalent to 5 “A” grades at A Level by UCAS.

-Buckswood has been running the IB Diploma for over five years now and is very proud to have achieved a 100% pass rate with an average of 36 points; enabling graduates to access their first choice of university.
+Buckswood has been running the IB Diploma for over four years now and is very proud to have achieved a 99% pass rate with an average of 33 points; enabling graduates to access their first choice of university.

 See the separate Subject Choice and Course Components booklet to discover what IB study pathways are available.